 - Sales Increase – Safer shopping means more buyers and more repeat purchases

 - International Transactions – Merchants feel more confident in taking international transactions.
+If you are one of the international merchants, consider also applying for an International Merchant Account.

 - Happier Merchants – with a reduction in fraud and chargeback cases, the merchants are more satisfied with the outcome of their business transactions.